owickstrom/fast-and-fearless-evolution-of-server-side-webapps/src/slides.md

 \notelist{
   \item I recommend starting out with Scotty if you're new to Haskell web development
   \item Once your applications grows, you will probably need to bring in libraries
-  \item For a slightly larger feature set, and type-safe routing, have a look at Scotty }
+  \item For a slightly larger feature set, and type-safe routing, have a look at Spock }

 # Yesod